 Flexible Wedge Gate Valves

-Flexible wedges are machined around the wedge perimeter in order to help the disc locate the seating surface more easily.
-The size of the machined area should not be too large as this reduces the strength of the disc (a thinner disc is a weaker disc).
+Flexible wedges are machined around the wedge perimeter to help the disc locate the seating surface more easily.
+The machined area should not be too large as this reduces the disc’s strength (a thinner disc is weaker).

 Split Wedge Gate Valves

 Split wedges offer flexible seating on both the suction and discharge side of the wedge.
-The wedge consists of two separate halves with each one being able to self-align in order to seat correctly; this self-aligning feature is made possible due to the flexibility obtained when using two separate halves for one wedge.
+The wedge consists of two separate halves, each able to self-align to sit correctly; this self-aligning feature is made possible due to the flexibility obtained when using two separate halves for one wedge.

 Parallel Disc Gate Valves